ResidentMario/fahr/_sources/drivers/sagemaker.rst.txt

 Prerequisites
 -------------

-You will need to have an account in AWS (which also means having a credit card on file).
+You will need to have an account in AWS (which also means having a credit card on file), and your account credentials must be available locally (`see the AWS docs for help with this <https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html>`_).

 You will need to have Docker installed and running.
 If your model requires a GPU, you must furthermore have an Nvidia GPU and the `nvidia docker <https://github.com/NVIDIA/nvidia-docker>`_ toolchain installed, and it must also use a container definition that has this toolchain installed.
 An easy way to get this environment is to build your image inside of a `SageMaker notebook <https://docs.aws.amazon.com/sagemaker/latest/dg/nbi.html>`_.